nedflowers/final_project/README.md

 ## Database
 Postgres is a Relational Database we use to store our data in tables.
 Some data preprocessing occurs here, including merging our two datasets into one
 ![ShowingDatasourcesAndMerge](/imgs/DatasetSelectionMergePresentationHalfSize.png)

-https://github.com/nedflowers/final_project/main/forth_segment_final/cannadata.sql.txt
+An early(but working) version of the SQL we use to do this is shown in this text file (We have since moved the SQL code into SQL-Alcehmy/Python file below) https://github.com/nedflowers/final_project/main/forth_segment_final/cannadata.sql.txt

 <!-- https://github.com/nedflowers/final_project/tree/main/second_segment/DB -->